The San Miguel Castle Museum

 The town of Almuñecar was first settled by the Phoenicians upon a rocky hill overlooking the fertile valley during prehistoric times, since then it has been occupied by a succession of cultures including the Phoenicians, Romans, Muslims and Christians.

-The Castle of San Miguel was built just at the top of this hill surrounded by the Casco Antiguo and overlooking the entire coast from east to west.
+The Castle of San Miguel was built just at the top of this hill surrounded by the Casco Antiguo and overlooking the entire coast.
 Upon entering the castle, you will notice that it is made up of the remains of the three most significant civilizations that inhabited it, namely the Romans, Moors and Christians.
-Many of the remains are still visible today but those of particular interest are the Islamic fortress walls which were constructed in the 11th century.

 Over the years, many modifications have been made to the castle.
 In December 1489, during the Muslim surrender, the castle became a Christian fortification.
 New additions were made to strengthen the southernmost outer wall, a new defensive battery with increased artillery was constructed and the new caponier-bridge on its northern facade was added.